Nutrients in Broccoli Sprouts

 Side Effects of Eating Broccoli Sprouts

-As with most good things, there are potential side effects from eating broccoli sprouts.
+As with most good things, there are potential side effects from eating broccoli sprouts even though there are nutrients in broccoli sprouts.

 As the ideal growing environment for sprouts is also ideal for bacteria, some stomach upsets have been experienced from eating them raw.
 Broccoli sprouts will of course provide the most nutrition when eaten raw, however, due to the potential side effects, many people recommend lightly steaming them before eating.
 Gently steaming the sprouts will ensure bacteria are killed whilst losing a minimum of their nutritional benefits.